ChrissisCodeXD/Hikari-Bot/README.md

 ## ToDo
-- [ ] Plugin Description bei dem Help Command adden
+- [x] Plugin Description bei dem Help Command adden
-- [ ] Sort the Commands in Help Command by Sort of Command
+- [x] Sort the Commands in Help Command by Sort of Command
+- [ ] replace every `__prefix__` with a function that gets the prefix and make that function